eerii/fresa/docs/getting_started/first_project.md

 All you need to run **fresa** is to import the engine header and call `fresa::run()`.

-If you wish to configure how the engine behaves, you can look into the [configuration file](../reference/config.md).
+If you wish to configure how the engine behaves, you can look into the [configuration file](../reference/config.md) and into the [system manager](../reference/ecs.md#systems).

 ## hello world

-For this example we are going to use a simple system with an [`init()`](../reference/system.md) function, which will execute its code when the engine is initialized.
+For this example we are going to use a simple system with an [`init()`](../reference/ecs.md) function, which will execute its code when the engine is initialized.
 We will create a `hello_world.h` file and define this system as so:

 ```cpp title="hello_world.h"
 #pragma once